vlthr/dottydoc-templating/README.md

 Name              | Description
 ------------------|-------------------------
-includeDir        | The path to the directory where included snippets can be found strictConditionals| Disallow checking for undefined variables in conditionals
+includeDir        | The path to the directory where included snippets can be found strictConditionals| Disallow checking for undefined variables in conditionals (if and unless tags)

 ## Writing custom filters